The Heart of the Truest Believer

 "The Heart of the Truest Believer" is the third season premiere of the American fantasy drama series Once Upon a Time.
 It was first broadcast on September 29, 2013.

 This episode features the show's core characters journeying to Neverland in hopes of rescuing Henry (Jared S. Gilmore), who was captured by Greg (Ethan Embry) and Tamara (Sonequa Martin-Green), before Peter Pan (Robbie Kay) can get his hands on him.
 While doing so, the characters must learn to co-operate during a dangerous storm.
 Meanwhile, Neal (Michael Raymond-James) tries to find a way out of the Enchanted Forest in order to save Emma Swan (Jennifer Morrison) from the dangers that lie ahead for her.

 The episode received generally positive reviews from critics, and was watched by 8.45 million viewers, down considerably from the second season premiere "Broken".

+Title card

+Two boys clumsily fly through the Enchanted Forest.

 Plot

-Opening Sequence

-Henry and the fugitive boy fly through a forest in Neverland.

 In the Characters' Past

-The episode opens eleven years prior, with Emma Swan giving birth to Henry.
+The episode opens eleven years prior in 2002, with Emma Swan giving birth to Henry.
 As he is born, the lights in the hospital begin flickering and fading.
-The doctor tells Emma that she can change her mind about giving the baby up for adoption, but Emma replies that she cannot be a mother.
+The doctor tells Emma that she can change her mind about giving the baby up for adoption, but Emma turns her face away and replies that she cannot be a mother.